CPChain/fusion/docs/web3.cpc.rst

         })

-.. py:method:: Eth.waitForTransactionReceipt(transaction_hash, timeout=120)
+.. py:method:: Cpc.waitForTransactionReceipt(transaction_hash, timeout=120)

     Waits for the transaction specified by ``transaction_hash`` to be included in a block, then returns its transaction receipt.

     Optionally, specify a ``timeout`` in seconds.
-If timeout elapses before the transaction is added to a block, then :meth:`~Eth.waitForTransactionReceipt` raises a :class:`web3.exceptions.TimeExhausted` exception.
+If timeout elapses before the transaction is added to a block, then :meth:`~Cpc.waitForTransactionReceipt` raises a :class:`web3.exceptions.TimeExhausted` exception.

     .. code-block:: python